Young Adults

 Pope John Paul II often said, “From the Eucharist comes strength to live the Christian life and zeal to share that life with others.”
 Take time to pray before the Eucharist and reflect.

-5:45pm– Exposition of the Blessed Sacrament: Quiet time for personal prayer begins after the 5:15pm Mass.
+• After 5:15pm Mass: Exposition of the Blessed Sacrament: Quiet time for personal prayer.

 Young Adult Small Groups